chase-lab/BioTIMEx/readme.md

 and was eventually submitted to Zenodo &lt;&gt;.
 This code accompanies the article: XXXXX.

+### Reproducibility and R environment

+To ensure that the working environment (R version and package version) are documented and isolated, the package renv
+(<a href="https://rstudio.github.io/renv/index.html" class="uri">https://rstudio.github.io/renv/index.html</a>)
+was used.
+If you run into issues while trying to reproduce this research compendium, please try restoring the same working environment using `renv::restore()`.
+This function will use the `renv.lock` file to download the same versions of packages that we used.

 ### Methods

 Data sets were originally searched for among LTER data sets and suitable